 For many years, people have just applied pressure and used gauze or a trauma dressing or even clothing to try and stop or slow down bleeding.
-Many people have also used superglue or crazy glue to stop bleeding and close a wound.
+Many people have also used superglue or Cayenne to stop bleeding and close a wound.

 The negatives of using those products are that they are toxic, do not disinfect and are not FDA approved for first aid procedure.
 They can also seal in an infection.